xflouris/libpll-2/docs/libpll.md

 There are two ways of computing a likelihood: around a root node, or around a virtual root node.
 The difference is the number of CLVs involved.
 In a rooted tree, the root CLV is basically finished.
-All that is required is to multiply the CLV by the frequency, and compute the product[^product].
+All that is required is to multiply the CLV by the frequency, and compute the product.

 In an unrooted tree, there is no single CLV that is nearly done, so we need to compute it.
 So, in the case of an unrooted tree, an additional step is required